newrelic-experimental/newrelic-instruqt/README.md

 Installation and management of the tracks in this repository is managed via the [Instruqt CLI](https://docs.instruqt.com/getting-started/software-development-kit-sdk), which can be downloaded [HERE](https://github.com/instruqt/cli/releases/latest).

+## How to organize your track?
+* Re-usable assets are located under the top folder `/assets`
+* If you need custom screenshots or icons, create an assets folder in your track.
+For example `nerd-days-1-0-k8s/assets/`

+## Naming conventions
+TBD

+## Tips
+* Use a [setup script](https://docs.instruqt.com/configuration/challenge-lifecycle-scripts/setup) to prepare your environment.
+For example you can download a file, install a package, etc.
+* Use a [check script](https://docs.instruqt.com/configuration/challenge-lifecycle-scripts/check) to validate if a user did the correct steps.
+* Use three backticks (including a newline after the first three) for pre-formatted code, so that the quick copy-paste icon gets shown on the block
+* Get familiar with the Instruqt web interface first, then use the [Instruqt CLI](https://docs.instruqt.com/getting-started/software-development-kit-sdk) to sync your Instruqt track on your machine and contribute it to this repository.
+* Use multiple notes, particularly when challenge setup takes some time.
+Use the notes to explain what is being set up, and what is going to happen in the challenge.
+* Use images to call out important detail, Instruqt supports [GitHub flavored markdown](https://github.github.com/gfm/)

 ## Support

 New Relic has open-sourced this project.
 This project is provided AS-IS WITHOUT WARRANTY OR DEDICATED SUPPORT.
 Issues and contributions should be reported to the project here on GitHub.